arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 chmod -R 755 folder/
 ```

-Common permission codes you will encounter include `755`, which gives the owner full control while others can read and run.
+Common permission codes you will encounter include `755`, which gives the owner full control, while others can read and run.

-`644` allows the owner to read and write, while others can only read.
+- `644` allows the owner to read and write, while others can only read.

-`777` grants everyone full access and should be used with precaution due to security implications.
+- `777` grants everyone full access and should be used with precaution due to security implications.

 ### Changing Ownership

-File ownership can be modified using the `chown` command, which is particularly useful when files are created with incorrect ownership or need to be transferred between users.
+File ownership can be modified using the `chown` command, which is useful when files are created with incorrect ownership or need to be transferred between users.

 ```bash
 sudo chown arduino file.txt
 ```

-Running `sudo chown arduino file.txt` changes the file's owner to the arduino user.
+Running `sudo chown arduino file.txt` changes the file's owner to the Arduino user.
 You can simultaneously change both the owner and group with `sudo chown arduino:arduino file.txt`.

 ```bash
 sudo chown arduino:arduino file.txt
 ```

-For entire directory structures, the recursive option `sudo chown -R arduino:arduino /home/arduino/project/` makes sure all files within the project folder have the correct ownership.
+For entire directory structures, the recursive option `sudo chown -R arduino:arduino /home/arduino/project/` makes sure all files within the project folder have the corresponding ownership.

 ```bash
 sudo chown -R arduino:arduino /home/arduino/project/